morningspace/lab-k8s-playground/docs/Vagrant-Box-Getting-Started.md

 Notes:

 * The setting `targets` is used to customize the launch process during the box being provisioned.
-See ["Launch Target Reference"](Launch-Target-Reference.md) for details.
+See ["Target Launch Reference"](Target-Launch-Reference.md) for details.
 * Settings started from `k8s_version` are not only applicable when the box is being provisioned, but also can be used as environment variables when run `launch` command after the box is provisioned.
 Just convert the setting name to uppercase.
 That becomes the environment variable name, e.g. for setting `num_nodes`, its environment variable is `NUM_NODES`.
 * The setting `is_in_china` or the environment variable `IS_IN_CHINA` is specific to users in China who may not have network access to some sites required by Kubernetes when launch the cluster, e.g. by default, images from `k8s.gcr.io` and `gcr.io` are not accessible; the default google charts repository for helm installation is also not accessible.
 There are some special optimizations to handle these cases if we set `is_in_china` to 1.